-Dharmavidya writes: We say that there are three fundamental teachings in Amida-shu:
+There are three fundamental teachings in Amida-shu:

+Taking refuge in Buddha we choose the nembutsu as our single practice and, when we have done so, all practice becomes nembutsu.
 We take refuge because we realise that we are fallible and vulnerable and incapable of saving ourselves from spiritual danger by our own power unaided.

-This summary encompasses the whole doctrinal and practice basis of Pureland.
+This summary encompasses the whole doctrinal and practice basis of Pure Land.